Human rights

 Pandora respects the human rights of our employees, customers and business partners, the workers in our supply chain and the communities in which we operate.
 Our commitment is aligned with the UN Guiding Principles on Business and Human Rights (UNGPs) and is expressed in our Human Rights Policy and our Supplier Code of Conduct (find translated versions here).
 A central pillar of our approach is the commitment to proactive due diligence in line with the UNGPs.

-Pandora has taken steps to better understand the human rights risks and impacts across its entire value chain, and is uses a set of identified salient human rights risks to guide its human rights risk mitigation efforts.
+Pandora has taken steps to better understand the human rights risks and impacts across its entire value chain, is uses a set of identified salient human rights risks to guide its human rights risk mitigation efforts.

 Transparency in Supply Chains Statement